What Should I Eat After a Workout? Best Post-Workout Meals and Snacks

-You have made the time to eat right before heading to the gym and even found the workout that feels the best for you.
-You feel energized, you are looking better, getting in shape and even starting to reach your goals.
+You have made the time to eat well before heading to the gym and even found the workout that feels the best for you.
+You feel energized, like you are getting in shape, and even starting to reach your goals.
 So what might you be missing?
-Have you given any thought to what to reach for after the gym?
+Have you given any thought to what to reach for after your exercise?
 Most people think more about their pre-workout meal, than their post-workout meal.
-But the truth is that what you consume after the gym is just as important as what you eat before your workout.
+But the truth is that what you consume after exercise is just as important as what you eat before your workout.

 Participating in a workout regimen, or any physical activity, takes a toll on your body.
-It is not only about the results you get at the gym that matter, but about what happens in your body while you are exercising.
+It is not only about the results you get when working out that matter, but about what happens in your body while you are exercising.
 The fact is that while you are exercising, your muscles will use up their glycogen stores as a source of fuel.
 When this occurs the muscles often wind up being partially depleted of glycogen.
 At the same time, many of the proteins in your muscles wind up damaged and broken down.

 When looking at the best meal or snack options it is important to consider the role of protein, carbohydrate and fat.
 The protein will provide your body with the amino acids that are needed to repair and rebuild proteins, as well as building new muscle tissue.
 It is recommended to consume the protein within 30 to 45 minutes after a workout to allow the body to repair itself.
 Carbohydrates will replenish the depleted glycogen stores that were used up as fuel.
 Endurance sports will use up more glycogen stores than resistance and strength training.
 To get the proper results it is recommended to replace these stores within 30 minutes of after training.
 Glycogen synthesis also has been shown to work more effectively when carbohydrate and protein are paired together, with a recommended ratio of 3:1 carbohydrates versus proteins.
 While fats may slow down the absorption of your post workout meal, they have not been found to have any adverse affects on the benefits of this meal.